inerd89/www-hcaef/_programs/scholarships-and-grants.md

 - Item Title: Oregon Community Foundation Studio to School Grant Item Description: "$280,000 was awarded to Harney County middle school music and art programs, administered by HCAEF and the Harney Education Service District."
-- Item Title: Leupold and Stevens
-  Item Description: Leupold and Stevens has been a major contributor to HCAEF and
-    a supporter of the arts in Harney County.
 - Item Title: Scholarships
   Item Description: HCAEF funds one of several scholarships given to local students
     each year by the Harney County Chamber Music Society.
 These scholarships allow